West Jersey Consciousness?

 New Jersey was formally separated into two provinces, East Jersey and West Jersey, for the 28 years between 1674 and 1702.
 While this may seem a short period, for more than a century after 1702 there continued to be a strong "West Jersey Consciousness."

 The two provinces were proprietary colonies (as opposed to crown colonies) 1 and even after the union of "The Jerseys" (1702) the government was still formally divided into a "West Division" and an "East Division."
 Up to the end of the colonial period (1776) the New Jersey Assembly alternated between meeting in Burlington one year, (old WJ capital), and Perth Amboy the next (old EJ capital).
 Two separate Boards of Proprietors continued to control the allocation of newly-surveyed land.
-The proprietary boards functioned well into the twentieth century, and while the Board of East Jersey Proprietors was dissolved in 1998 the West Jersey Proprietors continue today as an active corporation, holding their annual meeting in Burlington.
+The proprietary boards functioned well into the twentieth century, and while the Board of East Jersey Proprietors was dissolved in 1998 the West Jersey Proprietors continue today as an active corporation, holding their annual meetings in Burlington and Gloucestertown (Gloucester City).